rolling90/equities-momentum-stat-arb-model/README.md

-# Equities systematic trading stat arb model
+# Equities momentum systematic trading stat arb model

 This project implements an **equities momentum trading model** in Python.
 The strategy generates momentum trade entry signals that are supported by autocorrelation and if the market regime validates the long or short position.